|

 The remedy is for cases with a barking cough in frequent paroxysms that

-prevent catching the breath; worse in the evening.
+impede catching the breath.
+Worse in the evening.
 Efforts to raise the

 phlegm end in retching and vomiting.
 The attacks are especially worse